kevin-conklin/MCAL/Labs/MICRO_LAB01.md

  *   Compile code for an assembly project
  *   Run your code on the target hardware

 Since you are a master at this, you should never have to ask the current instructor for help to do this again, and since you are self sufficient you can go home.
-(Technically, you are not required to go home, but you cant stay here)
+Make sure to call the instructor over to get credit once you are done.